-As of March 31, 2022, we had cash of \$326,399.
+As of June 30, 2022, we had cash of \$92,169 and a working capital deficit of \$2,656,071.
 We intend to use the funds held outside the Trust Account primarily to identify and evaluate target businesses, perform business due diligence on prospective target businesses, travel to and from the offices, plants or similar locations of prospective target businesses or their representatives or owners, review corporate documents and material agreements of prospective target businesses, and structure, negotiate and complete a Business Combination.

-On February 16, 2022 we entered into a \$1,500,000 convertible promissory note ("Convertible Note") with the Sponsor in order to fund working capital deficiencies or finance transaction costs in connection with a Business Combination, The Convertible Note accrues no interest and is payable upon completion of a Business Combination.
+On February 16, 2022 the Company entered into a \$1,500,000 convertible promissory note ("Convertible Note") with the Sponsor in order to fund working capital deficiencies or finance transaction costs in connection with a Business Combination.
+The Convertible Note accrues no interest and is payable upon completion of a Business Combination.
 The Convertible Note's entire or partial balance can be converted into warrants at the discretion of the Sponsor at the time of Business Combination.
 The warrants would be identical to the Private Placement Warrants.
-As of March 31, 2022, the aggregate balance of the Convertible Note is \$500,000 with an available balance for withdrawal of \$1,000,000.
+As of June 30, 2022, the aggregate balance of the Convertible Note is \$500,000 with an available balance for withdrawal of \$1,000,000.